kud04rk/ArchBaseInstall/README.md

  After the install of the script you can continue with the installation of desktop environment or window manager.

 # Want to install Arch linux manually ?
-Here is my guide
+Here is my guide https://github.com/smsriharsha/ArchBaseInstall/blob/main/Manual%20install.txt
-## Struck some where here are a few fixes ..
+## Struck somewhere.. here are a few fixes ..
 https://github.com/smsriharsha/ArchBaseInstall/blob/main/ArchInstall_Errors_Fixes.txt
 # Credits